esheldon/desdb/README.md

 ### dependencies

+For file downloads you only need this package and curl.

-Note you must first install the oracle libraries and the cx_Oracle python library.
+For database queries, you must first install the oracle libraries and the cx_Oracle python library.
 For linux you can download and install the default versions if you want, or use the bundles listed below.
 However, the official version of cx_Oracle for OSX is broken on recent versions of the operating system.
 Thus we have bundled a patched version in the macosx files below.
 Choose the one for your architecture.

     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-linux-x86-64-v2.tar.gz
     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-macosx-x86-64-v2.tar.gz